STAT545-UBC-hw-2018-19/hw06-aleurcelay/README.md

 Hello! :raising_hand:

-This is the repository of my homework 6 for the [STAT547](http://stat545.com) course.
+This is the repository of my homework 6: data wrangling wrap up, for the [STAT547](http://stat545.com) course.
 Instructions for this assignment can be found [here](http://stat545.com/Classroom/assignments/hw06/hw06.html)